padmaraj061983/python/pilvo_accessment/README.md

      So while running the script we need to have one client and one SIPp client

  All the Sipp Scripts, Python Script and Flow logs are pushed to reposistory

+ As I was 486 Buy and 480 Temporarily unavailable , I followed the above approach